 When I first tried to deploy an application, I had no clue how it works.
 I had to do it on my own and read lots of blog posts, tutorials and Stack Overflow answers to get it.
-I collected information all the way to be able to create my own step-by-step tutorial.
-Because guess what, none of the ones I found on the Internet worked as is and I had to mix a lot of resources all together to make it work.
+I collected information all along the way to be able to create my own step-by-step tutorial.

 Deploy a Spring Boot – Angular application on Ubuntu server